How much of your focus, every single day, is spent thinking about the number on the scale?

 Fluid Loss vs. Lasting Weight Loss

 When your body excretes water due to diet restriction, this results in fluid loss.
 This is not the same as lasting weight loss – such as losing fat.
 At some point, the fluid loss levels off and your body adjusts, causing your weight loss to slow down.
 This is not what you want!
-You want fat loss, which is true weight loss.
+You want fat loss so you have true weight loss.
 This often means aiming for a slower, more gradual weight loss so that you are more likely to keep it off.
 For many, this means an average of 1-2lbs of weight loss per week.

 Many of my clients reach their goal weight by working with me via a proven-system and lots of accountability.
 This is a time of transition and reflection on how far they’ve come so that they use that to keep the momentum going.
 It’s important to remember that when you achieve and focus on any non-scale victory, you could be losing weight in the process but also are improving your mood, health, and well-being.